 YUKIHIRO TAKAHASHI & STEVE JANSEN Stay Close (1986)

-Takahashi maintained a successful solo career in his homeland and his solo albums featured JAPAN’s bassist Mick Karn and drummer Steve Jansen.
-Jansen and Takahashi released a brilliant joint single ‘Stay Close’ in 1986.
+Takahashi’s solo albums featured JAPAN’s bassist Mick Karn and drummer Steve Jansen.
+In 1986, Jansen and Takahashi released a brilliant joint single ‘Stay Close’.
 Additionally featuring the talents of legendary rhythm guitarist Carlos Alomar, Jansen in particular did a very able impression of his older brother David Sylvian, while Takahashi provided his usual mannered “will he make it – won’t he?” vocals.
 It remains a true lost classic as possibly the best song that JAPAN and YMO never recorded.

-Available on the YUKIHIRO TAKAHASHI & STEVE JANSEN single ‘Stay Close’ via Pony Canyon
+Available on the YUKIHIRO TAKAHASHI album ‘Once A Fool…’ via Pony Canyon

 SYLVIAN / SAKAMOTO Heartbeat (1992)